VARMAMASTER/DiscoDice/README.md

 About
-Disco disce is a simple dice game between two dice, and value of the dice changes on reloading of the page
+Disco Dice Game
+Welcome to the Disco Dice Game!
+This simple and exciting web-based game adds a twist to your classic dice game.
+When you refresh the website, two dice are rolled automatically, and you'll get to see the dice roll as well as the winner.
+So, put on your dancing shoes and let's get started!

+How to Play
+Open the Game: Access the Disco Dice Game by visiting yourwebsite.com in your web browser.

+Refresh the Page: Simply refresh the webpage to roll the dice and determine the winner.

+Watch the Dice Roll: As the page refreshes, the dice will roll automatically.
+Enjoy the excitement of seeing the dice in action!

 developer:
 Sai Kiran Varma